CounterpartyXCP/Documentation/docs/advanced/exchange-integration.md

 - Create a XCP deposit address.
 The address will hold deposited XCP funds for all users using the exchange.

-- 'Prime' the deposit address by sending it 0.001 BTC.
+- 'Prime' the deposit address by sending it small amount of BTC.

 - Make the deposit address require a memo by [broadcasting](../develop/api/api.md#create_broadcast) `OPTIONS 1` from that address.
 The value and fee_fraction can be 0.